gmartindelcye/documentation_as_code/README.md

     python3 -m pip install -r sphinx rinohtype pillow
     ```

+    If your going to use Markup, install the myst-parser:

+    ```bash
+    python3 -m pip install -r myst-parser
+    ```

 2. Create a directory for the project and the `docs` folder inside it.

     ```bash